TZstatsADS/spring-2022-prj3-group11/README.md

 	+ Zhang, Nichole
 	+ Zhang, Xile

-+ Project summary: In this project, we created two models to identify graphs into night categories.
++ Project summary: In this project, we created two models to identify graphs into eight categories.
 For model 1, we created a basic CNN model and worked on the noisy labels.
 For model 2, we used a Multi-Task Label Cleaning Architecture.
 We first input the images and all the labels to find the pattern behind the noisy labels and correct all the noise.
 Then, rerun model 1 on the cleaned labels.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))
 + Limpijankit, Marvin: worked on Model II building, label correction model.
 Major contributer.